 Turn Signals

-Occasionally we’re going to use our turn signals and go in a different direction.
-The topic could be on anything– usually on something I’ve heard in the news — and the posts will be brief.
-For example . . .
+Occasionally we use our turn signals and go in a different direction.
+The topic can be on anything– usually on something I’ve witnessed or heard in the news — and the posts are brief (well, usually!).

 Polls are a Disservice to Society November 3, 2009